ethereum-optimism/optimism-tutorial/hardhat/README.md

 ### Migrate the Sample App to Optimistic Ethereum

-Now that we have a running Optimistic Ethereum server, and a dapp to run on it, we can run on Optimistic Ethereum.
+Now that we have a running Optimistic Ethereum node and a dapp to run on it, we can deploy to Optimistic Ethereum.

-1. Install the Optimistic Ethereum package in the application.
+1. Install the Optimistic Ethereum hardhat plugin.
    ```sh
    yarn add @eth-optimism/hardhat-ovm
    ```